broesie/beautiful-jekyll/tutorials/tasker/battery/battery_charge_decharge.md

+---
+layout: tutorial
-# Notify when battery is charging and decharging
+title: Notify when battery is charging and decharging
+---
 This tutorial will create a notificiation that will let you know when the battery is charging or decharging.
 It can be useful eg when the cable doesn't give good contact, etc...

 ### Requirements: